 The process for placing an Initiative or Referendum Measure on the ballot in the District of Columbia has several steps, which are defined in the law.
-The Board of Elections and Ethics has written this circular to provide you with general information about this process.
-For a complete account, check DC Code Section 1-1001.16 or Chapter 10 of our Regulations (DCMR Title 3: Elections and Ethics).
+The Board of Elections has written this circular to provide you with general information about this process.
+For a complete account, check DC Code Section 1-1001.16 or Chapter 10 of our Regulations (DCMR Title 3: Elections).

 If you have further questions, the Board's staff stands ready to assist you.
 For legal inquiries, please call the Office of the General Counsel at (202) 727-2194; for general information, call the Voter Services Office at (202) 727-2525.